flyck/Flyck/README.md

 ## Hi there!

-... and welcome to my profile :)
+you've stumbled across a profile of a...

-I am a cloud-native developer based in Germany.
+- cloud-native developer based in Germany

-I do focus on backend and cloud, as my career started out in systems engineering.
+- with a focus on backend and cloud
+- a background in systems engineering.

-I believe building is greater than maintaining.
+Building is greater than maintaining.

 #### Key facts: